aimei60/rock-paper-scissors/README.md

 # ⛄ Christmas Rock, Paper, Scissors ⛄

-I was inspired by the Christmas period to make a Rock, Paper, Scissors game using well-known Christmas tropes.
+I was inspired during the Christmas period to make a Rock, Paper, Scissors game using well-known Christmas tropes.

 ## Rules